derektypist/fcc-forum-homepage/README.md

 ## Technologies

-This project uses HTML5, CSS3, Google Fonts, JavaScript and React.
+This project uses HTML5, CSS3, Google Fonts, JavaScript, React and Moment.

+## Testing

+Ensure user stories have been met.

+## Deployment

+Deployed on [GitHub Pages](https://derektypist.github.io/fcc-forum-homepage) at the main branch.

+Go to package.json and add `homepage:https://derektypist.github.io/fcc-forum-homepage`.
+Still in fcc-forum type `npm run deploy`, when asked enter username and password.

 ## Credits

 ### Content

-Taken from [Adityesh Mishra](https://codepen.io/adityesh-the-reactor/pen/oNjgaoR).
-Did a search on FreeCodeCamp Forum Homepage at https://forum.freecodecamp.org
+Most of the code taken from [Adityesh Mishra](https://codepen.io/adityesh-the-reactor/pen/oNjgaoR).
+Did a search on FreeCodeCamp Forum
+Homepage at https://forum.freecodecamp.org

 ### Acknowledgemnts